abegaz/wildernessSA/README.md

 A data collection system that collects data about weather conditions in remote areas

-windernessSA and Test folders are test classes.
+windernessSA folder is a test project.

 WildernessSA is a base JavaFX project.